 Amidst this current environment of uncertainty, one thing remains constant – Media Super’s commitment to ensuring that we understand what is needed to support you and your industry to grow into the future.

-Last year Media Super undertook a survey of our members across the print, media, entertainment and arts industries to get a better understanding of your working journey, what you think your job and industry will look like in the future, and how we can make sure your super needs are being met both now and later in life.
+In 2015, Media Super undertook a survey of our members across the print, media, entertainment and arts industries to get a better understanding of your working journey, what you think your job and industry will look like in the future, and how we can make sure your super needs are being met both now and later in life.
 More than 2,550 members completed the in-depth online survey, providing us with valuable insights that will help shape the future of our member support and services.

 Across all our industries, it has been established that changes and evolution have presented challenges and Media Super members agree on what the greatest challenges are.